mhmzdev/messenger-chat-head-flutter-ui/README.md

 - `onDragEnd()` while exiting the Chat Head can be improved for better `Floating Location`
 - Inital `Floating Location` can be saved as the last `Floating Location` left by the users

+## 🔑 LICENSE
+- This project is licensed under the MIT License - see the [LICENSE](LICENSE.md) file for details